hyperledger/identus-docs/documentation/docs/identus/cloud-agent/building-blocks.md

 # Building Blocks

-Atala PRISM is a toolset for implementing decentralized identity and consists of several core building blocks.
+Identus is a toolset for implementing decentralized identity and consists of several core building blocks.
 These building blocks are modular components that can be easily combined and configured to meet various use cases and product requirements.
-By abstracting these fundamental components into modular building blocks, Atala PRISM allows for rapid development and deployment of new features and capabilities for its [Cloud Agents](/docs/concepts/glossary#cloud-agent).
+By abstracting these fundamental components into modular building blocks, Identus allows for rapid development and deployment of new features and capabilities for its [Cloud Agents](/docs/concepts/glossary#cloud-agent).

 This modular architecture also provides excellent flexibility and customization options, as different building blocks can be combined in various ways to fit specific use case requirements.
 However, in the future, some unique use cases may arise that require designing and developing new building blocks.
 The Atala team continuously improves and expands the suite's capabilities to meet its users' evolving needs.

-Below is a brief overview of the current building blocks of Atala PRISM:
+Below is a brief overview of the current building blocks of Identus:

 **Building Block**|**Definition**|**Code Name**
 :-----:|:-----:|:-----: